Skip to main content

 Saved Groups

-• Condition Groups - Configure advanced targeting rules based on a user's attributes.
-For example, "all users located in the US on a mobile device".
+Define advanced targeting rules based on user attributes.
+For example, target users who are located in the US and on a mobile device.

 note